-The Diocese of Derry consists of 51 parishes and includes almost all of County Derry, parts of County Tyrone and County Donegal, and a very small area across the River Bann in County Antrim.
+The Diocese of Derry serves the catholic congregation of 51 parishes across almost all of County Derry, parts of County Tyrone and County Donegal, and a very small area across the River Bann in County Antrim.
 The Catholic population of the diocese is about 250,000.

 Our Story - by Fr John R Walsh

 Saint Patrick brought Christianity to the peoples who lived in the extreme north-west of Ireland in the fifth century.Patrick gives us no information that can link him with any specific place within what is now the diocese of Derry or, indeed, within Ireland.
 All Patrick tells us about his mission field is that he directed his steps to "the most remote places, beyond which no man dwells".

 The earliest surviving written identification of Patrick with places in Ireland is to be found in Bishop Tírechán's Brief Account.This document was penned some two centuries after the Saint's mission.
 When dealing with the area now known as the diocese of Derry, Tírechán has his hero found the church of Donaghmore in the Finn Valley.
 He has the saint proceed to Glentogher in Inishowen and thence into the Faughan Valley where he is said to have established seven churches.
 The Brief Account then has Patrick visit Ardstraw and consecrate Mac Erca as bishop there before founding the church of Tamlaghtard at Magilligan.
 From Tamlaghtard Patrick is said to have gone to work in the territory immediately west of the Lower Bann before crossing the river to evangelise the area around Coleraine.